Houdini 21.0 Nodes APEX nodes

 dampen: Float

 Slows the convergence to the IK solution.
 A value of 0 represent no damping, while a value of 1 represents maximum damping.
-This is only used by the default solver (the IK with Constraints solver uses per-bone damping).
+This is only used when solver is set to 0 (default solver).
+The IK with Constraints Solver (solver = 1) uses per-joint damping.

 trackingthreshold: Float

 The accuracy threshold.
 Use smaller values for more accurate solutions at the expense of more computation time.
 Use larger values to save computation time at the expense of getting less accurate solutions.
-This is only used by the default solver.
+This is only used when solver is set to 0 (default solver).

 twistoffset: Float